NikosAlexandris/pvgis-prototype/docs/cli/verbosity.md

   - Verbosity
 ---

-**Verbosity** is a fundamental function in PVGIS.
+**Verbosity** is a fundamental functional element in PVGIS.
 It enables to retrieve detailed parts of the calculation chain right from the solar positioning and through the solar irradiance components up to the photovoltaic performance figures.
-The following simple examples demonstrate how it works and what sort of output we can get.
+The following examples
+demonstrate how it works and what type of output we can get.

 <div class="grid cards" markdown>